 Good times for insect lovers and travelers who would like to explore the rainforests along with endemic birds, amphibians and other wildlife including whales in Mirissa.
 27-30 C on average.
 Peak monsoon season – showers are expected throughout the island.

-The breeze continues to drop and the temperature slowly begins to rise again averaging about 30 celsius.
+The breeze continues to drop and the temperature slowly begins to rise again averaging about 30 celsius and is one of the best times to visit.
 The seas are nice and calm during November making for great snorkling, diving, fishing and island hoping between the 115 islands.

 Although diving is a year round activity in the Seychelles the best all round underwater conditions can be found during April-May and October-November, when visibility can top 30 metres and the water temperature can be as high as 29C.
 Whale Sharks can be found all year around the Islands, but peak sightings are October through January.